Key Takeaways

 Is the B840 chipset worth considering for budget builds?

 The B840 is highly constrained, being restricted to PCIe 3.0 speeds for chipset-connected lanes and lacking CPU overclocking support.
-It is only suitable for entry-level, energy-efficient systems using Ryzen G-Series processors or for users who absolutely do not require Gen 4 or Gen 5 connectivity.
+It is only suitable for entry-level, energy-efficient systems using Ryzen G-Series processors.